olliequ/KittyBot/README.md

   - If you're on Linux you can install `fortunes` with `sudo apt-get install -y fortune` and in `.env` set `FORTUNE_DIRECTORY=/usr/share/games/fortunes`
   - If you're on macOS you can install `fortunes` with `brew install fortune` and in `.env` set `FORTUNE_DIRECTORY=/usr/local/Cellar/fortune/9708/share/games/fortunes`
   - You may optionally white-list and black-list database files by setting `FORTUNE_WHITELIST` and/or `FORTUNE_BLACKLIST` to a space-separates list of database file names.
+  - So, to be clear, your `.env` file should be located in the top layer of the repository (same level as `bot.py` and `requirements.txt` and could look like this:```BOT_TOKEN = 123456
+DEFAULT_GUILDS = 123456,56789
+FORTUNE_DIRECTORY=/usr/share/games/fortunes```

+## Current functionality
+- Automatically assigns the `#NotALurker` role to members who qualify for it (previously mods had to manually assign it).
+- `+ping` command: Kitti returns to you a heartbeat latency message.
+- `+numberadder` command: Takes 2 numbers as input and returns the sum of them.
+- `+fact` command: Returns a random fact // common misconception.
+- `+fortune` command: Returns a random fortune.
+Beware!
+- `+userinfo` command: Returns an embed containing useful information of a specified member of the server.
+If no member is specified, it returns that of the user who issued the command.
+- All commands have a 10-second cooldown period (per user).

-## Further ideas
+## Further ideas // ways to contribute
+- Resolve outstanding issues noted in `Issues`.
 - Perhaps a unimelb-handbook web-scraping related command?
-The repo already uses a webscraper (BeautifulSoup) you could use!
+The repo already uses a webscraper (`BeautifulSoup`) you could use!
+- Implement a creative command you have of your own!